Leopard geckos are fascinating lizards known for their unique patterns, docile nature, and ease of care, making them ideal pet reptiles.

 - All other substrates suitable for leos cost $13-17 per bag.

-- Natural slate is the priciest decoration and part-substrate – around $65 for larger pieces and just under $20 for smaller pieces – but offers great walking and climbing surfaces and a completely natural look and feel.
+- Natural slate is the priciest decoration and part-substrate – around $65 for larger pieces and just under $20 for smaller pieces – but it offers great walking and climbing surfaces and a completely natural look and feel.

 Diet – Feeder Insects And Supplement Prices